by Texas Homesteader ~

 It seems vegetable-gardening planting is finally going on all over the US now.
 Aaaaaahhhhh the veggie garden – how I love it.

-It worked great.
+This hack always works great.
 Propping tender seedlings using the twigs at my fingertips costs nothing and looks very natural as opposed to of using something plastic.

 Homestead Hacks are all about using what resources you have.